Study Abroad Funding

-The Office of Global Education will notify study abroad participants via email with details regarding PASSHE Scholarship opportunities and their respective applications, each semester.
-Typically PASSHE scholarships for study abroad include: the PASSHE Study Abroad Award, the PSECU International Education Scholarship and the Chancellor John C. Cavanaugh International Education Award.
+The Office of Global Education will notify study abroad participants with details regarding PASSHE Scholarship opportunities and their respective applications, each semester.
+Typically PASSHE scholarships for study abroad include the PASSHE and the PSECU scholarships.

 Rotary International offers a broad range of humanitarian, intercultural, and educational programs and activities designed to improve the human condition and advance the organization's ultimate goal of world understanding and peace.
 Nine structured programs and nine service opportunities help clubs and districts achieve their service goals in their own communities and in communities abroad, fostering fellowship and goodwill in the process.

 Please visit the Rotary Website for more information.

 Phi Kappa Phi Study Abroad Grants are designed to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
 Fifty $1,000 grants are awarded each year.
 These grants are competitive with an annual deadline of mid February.

 Please visit Phi Kappa Phi Grants & Awards Webpage for more information.